Afflicted With Lymphoma, I Was Brought Back From the Brink of Death by God

 My mom became a Christian when I was little.
-Every time she had the chance she would share thewith me.
-She told me that we were created by God, that our fates were all within God’s hands, and we should have and worship Him.
+Every time she had the chance she would share the gospel with me.
+She told me that we were created by God, that our fates were all within God’s hands, and we should haveand worship Him.
 But every time I would retort without hesitation: “Our fates are within our own hands, and I believe that I can only build a good future by relying on my own hard work!”
 However, something I never could have imagined happened just as I was struggling to attain my own ideals …

 One day in October 2015, I discovered a bean-sized lump in my throat on the lower right hand side and within just one night, that lump had grown to the size of a fist.
 It was hard as a rock.
 Then another lump grew on the left hand side.
 My family rushed to take me to the county hospital for an examination, and tests came back as suspected lymphoma, requiring a biopsy procedure.
 The doctor said that the mortality rate for lymphoma is really high, and even with treatment it’s just a short-term fix to extend someone’s life.
 I was dumbfounded when I heard the news and couldn’t help but start to cry.
 I was so young.
 I had a young child who was just six months old—how would my husband manage with such a small child?
 Plus I wouldn’t be able to take care of my parents in their old age. … I didn’t dare continue down that line of thinking.